ek775/GlyBot/README.md

 **Overview**

-The Assistant is currently in a limited prototype stage on Streamlit Community Cloud here: [GlyBot](https://glybot.streamlit.app/)

 This project aims to develop an AI-assistant capable of querying a bioinformatics knowledgebase and providing assistance navigating and utilizing the informatics tools that are available.
 An AI-assistant provides a flexible platform for users with varying ranges of experience and domain knowledge to interact with in order to become familiar with a new domain-specific informatics tool.

-The initial feasability step of this project involved building and evaluating a RAG pipeline to understand the principles of prompt engineering, RAG, and its effects on LLM responses.
-Data and analysis from this part of the project can be found in the results directory of this repository.

-Current efforts are aimed at enhancing the Assistant with various API tools for retrieving information from GlyGen, UniProt, and other relevant resources for glycoproteomics and achieving coherent integration of this information for assisting researchers.
+*The assistant is currently in a prototype stage* and current efforts are aimed at enhancing the assistant with various API tools for retrieving information from GlyGen, UniProt, and other relevant resources for glycoproteomics and achieving coherent integration of this information for assisting researchers.

 If you would like to contribute to this project, reach out to me via email at ek990@georgetown.edu